Anemia develops, causing paleness, weakness, fatigue, and, if severe, shortness of breath and dizziness.

 Impaired absorption (malabsorption disorders Overview of Malabsorption Malabsorption syndrome refers to a number of disorders in which nutrients from food are not absorbed properly in the small intestine.
 Certain disorders, infections, and surgical procedures can... read more such as celiac disease or certain pancreatic disorders)

 Inflammatory bowel disease Overview of Inflammatory Bowel Disease (IBD) In inflammatory bowel diseases, the intestine (bowel) becomes inflamed, often causing recurring abdominal pain and diarrhea.
-The two primary types of inflammatory bowel disease (IBD) are Crohn... read more affecting the last part of the small intestine
+The 2 primary types of inflammatory bowel disease (IBD) are Crohn... read more affecting the last part of the small intestine

 Surgery that removes the part of the small intestine where vitamin B12 is absorbed